getnamo/TensorFlow-Unreal/README.md

 		self.sess = tf.InteractiveSession()
 		self.graph = tf.get_default_graph()

-	#expected optional api: storedModel and session, json inputs
+	#expected optional api: parse input object and return a result object, which will be converted to json for UE4
 	def runJsonInput(self, jsonInput):
-		#e.g. our json input could be a pixel array
+		#e.g. our json input could contain a pixel array which you could set your embedd into a feed_dict
 		#pixelarray = jsonInput['pixels']
+		#feed_dict = {self.model['x']: [pixelarray]}

 		#run input on your graph, you may need to use numpy to reshape the input to fit your model format
 		#e.g. sess.run(model['y'], feed_dict)